GiovanniBergami/transformers-explainability/README.md

 - Install the libraries indicated in requirements.txt
 - start by running the main.jpynb cells in order, from the top to the bottom
 - You will download, clean and prepare the datasets
-- Using train_and_test.ipynb, create the classification model and save it in the correct folder
+- Create the classification model and save it in the correct folder (this part requires you to moving to train_and_test.ipyn)
-- Use the different XAI methods to interpret the model and plot the heatmaps
+- Go back to main.ipynb and use the different XAI methods to interpret the model and plot the heatmaps

 ## Authors